 The objectives of this curricular unit are:

-2. To have knowledge about the main industrial polymerization processes, including the synthesis of biopolymers (bioplastics, polysaccharides and protein based polymers).
+3. To have knowledge about the main industrial polymerization processes.

 J.M.G.
 Cowie, V. Arrighi, Polymers: Chemistry & Physics of Modern Materials, CRC Press, 3rd Ed., 2007